 Move with Common

 If you’re looking to truly simplify your cross-country move, Common has you covered.
-We offer micro-units, private apartments, and all-inclusive coliving suites in cities up and down both coasts, including New York, Washington D.C, Los Angeles, San Diego, and Seattle.
+We offer studios, private apartments, and all-inclusive coliving suites in cities up and down both coasts, including New York, Washington D.C, Los Angeles, and San Diego.